 The summation of our Goodwill and IPR&D fair values, as indicated by our discounted cash flow calculations, were compared to our consolidated fair value, as indicated by our market capitalization, to evaluate the reasonableness of our calculations.
+Our determination of a reasonable control premium that an investor would pay, over and above market capitalization for a control position, included a number of factors:

-We validated the control premium effect through identification of recent public market information of comparable peer acquisition transactions.
-The selection of comparable peer acquisition transactions are subject to judgment and uncertainty.
-The impairment assessment is sensitive to changes in forecasted cash flows, our selected discount rate as well as the implied control premiums.
-Changes to our results, forecast assumptions and estimates could materially affect the estimation of the fair value.
+•Market control premium; The identification of recent public market information of comparable peer acquisition transactions.
+The selection of comparable peer acquisition transactions is subject to judgment and uncertainty.